-SCENESSE contains the active substance afamelanotide.
-Afamelanotide is a synthetic form of a body hormone called alpha-melanocyte stimulating hormone (α -MSH).
+SCENESSE is a medicine that contains the active substance afamelanotide.
+Afamelanotide is a synthetic form of a body hormone called alpha-melanocyte stimulating hormone ( $\alpha$ -MSH).
 Afamelanotide works in a way similar to the natural hormone, by making skin cells produce eumelanin which is a brown-black type of melanin pigment in the body.